 Middle School Academics

 We emphasize "constructivism," an educational approach which posits that learners construct knowledge based on their experiences.
-Essentially, constructivism puts student in the driver seat by utilizing active learning, student-to-student collaboration, problem-solving, reflection, contextual learning, and other student-centered practices.
+Essentially, constructivism puts the student in the driver's seat by utilizing active learning, student-to-student collaboration, problem-solving, reflection, contextual learning, and other student-centered practices.

 We promote active student engagement with real-world problems and hands-on tasks across various disciplines.